Links on Android Authority may earn us a commission. Learn more.

 Health and fitness tracking

 As with all Apple Watches, the Watch SE covers the gamut when monitoring health and fitness.
-However, it loses some key features of the Series 6, including the ability to measure blood oxygen and take an electrocardiogram.
+However, it loses some key features of the Series 6, including blood oxygen monitoring and electrocardiogram smarts.
 If you were counting on these, you’d need to upgrade to the 6.

 While those two heart health functions are absent, the Watch SE still monitors your heart rate constantly.
 It can tell you if you have a heart rate that is abnormally high or low and signal you if it detects irregular heart rates.
 These could be indicators of heart problems.
 I tested the Apple Watch SE against an Apple Watch Series 4 that I have on hand and found the heart rate detection equivalent between the two.
 The Series 6 gets an upgraded heart rate sensor, so again you’ll need to up your spending to get an even more accurate heart rate sensor.